-To identify environmental aspects, the facilities use the Environmental Aspects Catalog, which details the type, code, and description of each environmental aspect.
+To identify environmental aspects2, the facilities use the Environmental Aspects Catalog, which details the type, code, and description of each environmental aspect.
 Subsequently, they are evaluated according to the aforementioned criteria, and the operational controls implemented to minimize or eliminate the impact of each identified aspect are detailed.

-2. The methodology of the QHSE Management System is described in the procedure GP-02 'Identification and Evaluation of Environmental Aspects'.
-155 FRV holds a certification for its QHSE Management System under the ISO 14001:2015 Environmental Management standard.
+FRV holds a certification for its QHSE Management System under the ISO 14001:2015 Environmental Management standard.
 This certification verifies our efficient resource consumption, waste management, discharges, and atmospheric emissions, as well as the reduction of impact on biodiversity and the social environment.